 - Deploy: Validation of the change completed

 There are so many policies that can be tracked within each column of a Kanban board.
-We have seen Security and Governance teams influence the Development team’s board by simply stating artifacts or checkpoint to make the process flow better for the team, while still meeting the compliance requirement of the organization.
+We have seen Security and Governance teams influence the Development team’s board by simply stating artifacts or checkpoints to make the process flow better for the team while still meeting the compliance requirement of the organization.

 Another great reason to have these explicit policies on your board is to significantly decrease the time it takes to onboard a new team member.
 Since each Kanban board is meant to represent a single process for a team of experts on that process, if you hire someone with that expertise, all you should have to do is explain your explicit policies on your board.
 This approach has helped many of our clients not only save time but quickly know where and on who to invest their training budgets.

-Ultimately making your process policies explicit, on the board, you actually do your work from, saves time for everyone and provides a more consistent way of delivering high-quality work.
+Ultimately making your process policies explicit on the board you actually do your work from saves time for everyone and provides a more consistent way of delivering high-quality work.
 There is always a learning curve, but once you start doing something multiple times (ie: flowing cards on your board), it’s natural to keep refining and finding better ways to deliver the work.
-Which brings us to our last property…
+This brings us to our last property…

 5. Improve Collaboratively